mohc/app-content-builder/README.md

 ## Content Builder
 **Custom sections everywhere, custom fields everywhere.**

-Open element (product, page, article, customer, etc.) in the app and you can edit content like Wordpress ACF, Statamic or Craft.
+Open element (product, page, article, customer, etc.) in the app and you can edit content like *Wordpress ACF, Statamic or Craft*.

 Content Builder uses fieldsets - which are schema on steroids, because you don't have to code them by hand - drag and drop them!
 You want to use product fieldset on this one article you need - no problem.
 Fieldset for the collections on one of the pages - who cares, NO PROBLEM!

-Every item in the store, product, collection, page, article, blog, customer, order, even store - can use every fieldset-schema you create!
+**Every item** in the store, product, collection, page, article, blog, customer, order, even store - can use every fieldset-schema you create!
 Sections available everywhere without hacks and tricks - content is saved in metafields so you have access to it from every part of the website!

 Check the screenshot: